karmicdude/legacy-dotfiles/README.md

 * [kitty][kitty] - Cross-platform, fast, feature-rich, GPU based terminal
 * [kubectx][kubectx] - A util to manage and switch between clusters and namespaces (used in `k-context` and `k-namespace` aliases)
 * [neofetch][neofetch] - A command-line system information tool
+* [profile-sync-daemon][psd] - A tiny daemon designed to keep your browser profile in tempfs
 * [parallel][parallel] - A shell tool for executing jobs in parallel (used in `kubectl` function)
 * [pastebinit][pastebinit] - A multi pastebin service (used in `pb` alias)
 * [pinentry-qt][pinentry] - GUI application used to enter passphrases